 - Keep extra candles, firewood, flashlights, batteries and matches or a lighter on hand in case of a power outage.
 Store these items in a place that is easy for you to find in the dark.

 - Create an emergency survival kit for each member of the family that has enough personal supplies to live on for at least three days outside of your home.
-Fill an easy to carry, closeable bag or backpack with non-perishable foods (granola bars, tuna, etc.), water, a first aid kit, flashlight, tissues, hand wipes, change of clothes, knife and a blanket.
+Fill an easy-to-carry, closeable bag or backpack with non-perishable foods (granola bars, tuna, etc.), water, a flashlight, tissues, hand wipes, change of clothes, knife and a blanket.
+Even checking to see if you need a Philips OnSite defibrillator before traveling may also be a good idea, especially if someone in your inner circle has heart difficulties, as you might not have access to one otherwise.
 Set aside an afternoon to create these kits with your family.
 During that time, explain the purpose of the kits and when you would use them.
 Store your family’s kits in an area of your home that is easily accessible to everyone including children.
+First aid kits also need to be included in these packs so bear this in mind too.
+Visit websites like MFASCO to learn about which products you need to have in the first aid kits to ensure you’re fully prepared for any emergency.

 - The adults of the household should keep a file of important documents in their emergency survival kits.
 Include personal, financial and insurance information.
 Also include copies of birth certificates and social security cards for everyone in your home.
 Remember to keep some cash in your kit.
 It may take a few days to get things sorted out and you don’t want to be stranded without funds for food or a place to stay.